mdgaziur/wro-team-rickshaw/README.md

 - Arduino Mega
 - Raspberry PI 3 B V1.2
 - Raspberry PI Camera
-- HC-SR04 Ultrasonic Sensors(x4)
+- HC-SR04 Ultrasonic Sensors(x3)
 - L293D Motor Driver
-- MPU-9250 IMU Sensor
-- LM2596S Buck Converter
+- LM2596S Buck Converter (x2)
 - Decently Big RC Car (x2)
-- 11.1V 3S LiPo Battery
+- 11.1V 3S 1500mAh LiPo Battery
 - Small Breadboard Terminals(x2)

 The PI and the motor driver(and the motors) are powered by the LiPo battery.
 As we're connecting the Arduino to the PI for serial communication, it gets the necessary power from the PI.
-The sonar sensors and the IMU module are connected to Arduino and they receive power from that.
-For safely delivering 5V power to the PI, a buck converter is used.
+The PI and sonar sensors get powered by two separate buck converters for the most efficiency.

 ## Software